ibm-cloud-docs/solution-tutorials/vpc-transit-power.hidden.md

 Notice:
 - An availability zone address space 10.1.0.0/16 is used for VPC availability zone 1 and {{site.data.keyword.powerSys_notm}} workspaces in dal10.
 - The address space for enterprise, transit and spoke0 not overlap.
+- A phantom address prefix is in the transit VPC is used to advertise the enterprise routes through the the {{site.data.keyword.tg_short}}.
+This will be discussed in the Transit gateway section below.

 Explore the architecture in the {{site.data.keyword.cloud_notm}} console:

 1. Navigate to [Virtual private clouds](/vpc-ext/network/vpcs).
+1. Select your region from the drop down.
-1. Select the enterprise VPC and notice the two address prefixes that together define 192.168.0.0/24
+1. Select the enterprise VPC and notice the address prefix: 192.168.0.0/24
 1. Navigate to [Virtual private clouds](/vpc-ext/network/vpcs).
 1. Select the transit VPC and notice:
    - The address prefix 10.1.0.0/16 is defined to advertise the routes for entire zone over VPN to the enterprise.
-   - The address prefix 192.168.0.0/24 is used to advertise the routes for the enterprise over {{site.data.keyword.tg_short}} to the {{site.data.keyword.powerSysShort}} workspace.
+   - The `phantom address prefix`` 192.168.0.0/24 representing the enterprise.
+No subnets in the transit VPC will be created from this CIDR.

 ## SSH keys
 {: #vpc-transit-power-server-ssh-keys}